Oil painting of Jesus Christ's face with Crown of Thorns on his head

 Q: Why is the Thorn Cross different from a regular cross?

-The Thorn Cross incorporates a carved crown of thorns around the beams, recalling the mock crown placed on Jesus during His Passion.
-This design highlights both His suffering and His kingship.
-It is hand‑carved from Holy Land olive wood, making each piece unique and deeply symbolic.
+The Thorn Cross incorporates carved thorns that recall the crown placed on Jesus during His Passion, emphasizing both suffering and kingship.

 Q: Where does the olive wood come from?